 \section{Introduction}

 We aim to design an ethical supervisor that can be embedded in agents so that their actions obey several moral prescriptions.
 The risks associated with their actions are then limited.
-The need for such a supervisor arises because of the growing number of agents capable of handling more complex tasks to whom more and more responsibilities are delegated \citep{tolmeijer_implementations_2021}.
-As a result, their place in our daily lives is growing, as is the risk associated with this trend.
-The agents we are interested in are technical objects capable of: taking into account the information they receive from the environment and acting to modify it.
+The need for such a supervisor arises from the growing number of agents capable of handling tasks with increasing complexity to whom growing responsibilities are delegated \citep{tolmeijer_implementations_2021}.
+As a result, the space they occupy in our daily lives is growing, as is the risk associated with this trend.
+The agents we are interested in are technical objects capable of taking into account the information that they receive from their environment and act to modify it.
 This definition should not be confused with the one used in the philosophy of action \citep{schlosser_agency_2019} and human science in general, where the concept of agent is usually linked to agency.
 The ethical supervisor that we use is the $\mathbb{ACE}$ ($\mathbb{A}$ction-$\mathbb{C}$ausality-$\mathbb{E}$thics) modular framework presented in Figure \ref{image:ACE_structure}.
 It is the logical continuation of a series of works \citep{berreby_modelling_2015,berreby_declarative_2017,berreby_event-based_2018,bourgne_ace_2021}.